OS2offdig/governance_report_template/docs/values_and_rationale_en.md

 ## Low Barriers for Transparency and Consistency in the Documentation Process

-_By integrating our documentation process directly with the source code, we create a seamless environment for maintaining and updating our documentation, paving a clear path for keeping it up to date._
+_By integrating the documentation process directly with the source code, a seamless environment for maintaining and updating the documentation is established.
+This flexible approach paves a clear path for keeping the documentation up to date._

 ###### Standards & technologies used: [Markdown](https://github.github.com/gfm/#what-is-github-flavored-markdown-) | [Github &amp; Git](https://docs.github.com/en/get-started/start-your-journey/about-github-and-git) | [Docs as Code](https://www.writethedocs.org/guide/docs-as-code/)